Do you need eye cream?

 Told you, it was a con.
 Here’s why:

-Eye Creams Don’t Contain Any Special Ingredients
+Myth 1: Eye Creams Contain Special Ingredients For The Eye Area

 The skin around our eyes is thinner and super delicate, so there must be some special ingredients just for it, right?